PrivateCaptcha/private-captcha-wordpress/private-captcha/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Integrates Private Captcha with WordPress forms for enhanced security and spam protection.
+Private Captcha protects your WordPress website from spam and abuse with a privacy-first, independent CAPTCHA solution made in EU.

 == Description ==